-Christmas just isn’t Christmas without German Stollen!
+Christmas just isn’t Christmas without German Stollen bread!
 Usually I drive across town to our German bakery and buy a loaf of the buttery, powdered sugar-coated Stollen.
 But this year I decided to make it from scratch.
 I’m so glad I did.
 Not only did my house smell amazing as it was baking, it tasted amazing!
+Read on to get the best Stollen recipe…

-German Stollen Christmas Bread is very easy to make.
+German Stollen Bread is very easy to make.

-Soak the raisins, chop the almonds, mix the dough, let it rise, knead in the mixed zest and raisins, let it rise again, shape, bake, slather on melted butter and powdered sugar (twice).
+Soak the raisins, chop the almonds, mix the dough, let it rise, knead in the zest, almonds and raisins, let it rise again, shape, bake, slather on melted butter and powdered sugar (twice).
 Done!
 It may seem like a lot of steps but it comes together quickly and easily.
+Note – since you need to soak the rasins and make the candied zest, I recommend preparing these two things a day or two before you make and bake the dough.

-Just like the mini mince pies, Stollen calls for mixed candied peel.
+Just like the mini mince pies, this recipe for Stollen calls for mixed candied peel.
 Once I figured out that I could make my own, I decided to go that route, instead of ordering some online (all I found at the grocery store was candied fruit for fruitcake).

 The mixed peel recipes I found suggested washing oranges and lemons, then slicing off the peel, scraping off the pith, and then cutting the rind into slices.
 I didn’t have the time or patience for that, so I just zested several oranges and lemons and made mixed candied zest.
 It worked great!